trev155/stupefaction/README.md

 ## NOTES
 ### up next
-- analysis of trending tweets
-- more search terms, etc.

-### long term ideas
-- make an interactive front end in some framework that pretty much provides a UI for all the twitter / analysis functions
+- make an interactive front end in django that provides a UI for all the twitter/analysis functions

 ## Local Setup
 These instructions are designed for my own machine.